Information we collect

 We offer the use of a secure server.
 All supplied sensitive/credit information is transmitted via Secure Socket Layer (SSL) technology and then encrypted into our Payment gateway providers database only to be accessible by those authorized with special access rights to such systems, and are required to keep the information confidential.
 After a transaction, your private information (credit cards, financials, etc.) will not be stored on our servers.

-All communication between you and any SunMyke.com admin are held confidential.
-We will not disclose your private information or project information with unauthorized users.
+All communication between you and any SunMyke.com admin is held confidential.
+We will not disclose your private information or project information to unauthorized users.

 SunMyke is committed to protecting the security of your personal information.
 We use a variety of security technologies and procedures to help protect your personal information from unauthorized access, use or disclosure.